aau-claaudia/sci-sw-dev-2021/scientific_software_management_plan.md

 *How will the code be documented?
 A single README?
 Documentation level of individual functions and scripts?
 Will it be possible and useful to have automatic generation of documentation?*

 Code will be documented with docstrings and inline comments.
-Since the ocde is used in ad-hoc basis, generating regular documentation is not benficial.
+Since the code is used in ad-hoc basis, generating regular documentation is not benficial.

 ## Testing:
 *How will the software be tested?
 Will there be automatic testing?
 What can be tested?
 Systematic or ad-hoc testing?
 Can we test intermediate results and how?
 Can you compare with similar software?*